 Atlanta BeltLine, Inc., North American Properties, and The Conservation Fund Partner to Revitalize Historic Decatur Belt Railway Site with $80 Million in New Development that Includes Affordable Workforce Housing The walkable development calls for a mix of residential, loft office, restaurant, and retail plus affordable housing On March 7, 2017, Atlanta BeltLine, Inc. (ABI) and […] Learn more

-UPDATED: 3/22/2017 Detour routes will be established to route vehicular and pedestrian traffic around the closure.
-WHAT: Atlanta BeltLine, Inc. contractors will continuously close Irwin Street where it intersects the Eastside Trail in order to construct a portion of the Eastside Trail Extension.
-WHEN: The closure will be 24/7 beginning March 20, 2017 and continue […] Learn more
+Detour routes will remain in effect to route vehicular traffic around the closure.
+WHAT: Atlanta BeltLine, Inc. contractors will extend the closure of Irwin Street where it intersects the Eastside Trail in order to remove the existing eastern ramp of the speed table and extend it from 6′ to 9’10” to create a safer vehicular approach […] Learn more

 Atlanta BeltLine, Inc. seeks to bring new artistic experiences to trail and park users Atlanta – Art on the Atlanta BeltLine has published an open call seeking artists for the 2017 exhibition.
 Over the past eight years, the linear gallery space surrounding the Atlanta BeltLine has grown in scope to become the largest temporary outdoor […] Learn more